Silva-Mo/Silva-Restaurant/README.md

 [LIVE DEMO](https://silva-mo.github.io/Silva-Restaurant/)

 ## About
-That is my third TOP JS project.
+This was my third TOP JS project.
 It requires a good understanding of JS modules and Webpack skills

-Alhamdulillah
+**Alhamdulillah**

 ## What was needed to complete it:
 - Understanding how Webpack works